DogepartyXDP/Documentation/Developers/API.md

 **Return:**

-  If found, a raw transaction objects having the same format as the [bitcoind getrawtransaction API call](https://chainquery.com/bitcoin-api/getrawtransaction).
+  If found, a raw transaction objects having the same format as the [dogecoind getrawtransaction API call](https://chainquery.com/dogecoin-api/getrawtransaction).
 If not found, `null`.

 ###getrawtransaction_batch